matrixorigin/matrixorigin.io/docs/MatrixOne/Test/performance-testing/TPCH-test-with-matrixone.md

 ## **4. Load data into the created tables**

-### Option 1: Load the sigle table dataset into related tables with this command in MatrixOne
+Load the sigle table dataset into related tables with this command in MatrixOne:

-Load data into related tables with this command in MatrixOne.

 ```
 load data infile '/YOUR_TPCH_DATA_PATH/nation.tbl' into table NATION FIELDS TERMINATED BY '|' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';